 Yes; specifically, laptops, tablets, and smartphones are allowed in the committee during the formal resolution writing process.
 All electronic devices must be kept in full view of the chair, and all delegates found using the technology for purposes other than resolution writing will be referred to their advisers.
 There will be no pre-written resolutions, and delegates found to be in violation of this rule will be assessed a significant penalty if not outright disqualified from competition.

 How will awards be given?

 Awards will be handed out based on merit, ability, and cooperation, not aggressive or intimidating tactics, and knowledge of your country’s position is essential in committee; our chairs are trained to recognize and help delegates who are out-of-policy.
 In committee, delegates who have shown exemplary skill in diplomacy and teamwork may be given Commendation, Outstanding, and Best Delegate.
-In addition, Best Research awards will also be awarded to delegates with position papers exemplifying outstanding research.
-Please note that position papers are required in order to be considered for an award.
+In addition, research awards will also be awarded to delegates with position papers exemplifying outstanding research.